pjlangley/ff/README.md

 # Fullstack fragments

-A collection of single responsibility code samples in a variety of programming languages for comparison.
+A collection of single responsibility code samples in a variety of programming languages for comparison, with an emphasis on functional programming.
 What I call _fullstack fragments_.

+The chosen programming languages are:

+- ✅ Node.js
+- ✅ Deno
+- ✅ Python
+- ✅ Rust

+Every code sample is mirrored in each language, and each one implements these basic code quality tasks:

+- Unit testing
+- Linting
+- Building / compiling, if applicable
+- Formatting
+- Type checking

+Every sample in every language can be run both locally and via Docker.
+See _Running the code_ below.

 ## Code contents